 The Complete Icelandic Language Box

 We have noticed a particular interest with the Icelandic language among our growing community of subscribers, friends and customers.
 So it is time to launch a box where we have placed some interesting things to help you on your way to learn the Icelandic language on your own!
-Both with proper school books and also something you might enjoy while learning like a mug with an Icelandic inscription and a classic Björk CD in Icelandic.
+Both with proper school books and also more "fun" books about the language and something you might enjoy while learning like a classic Björk CD mostly in Icelandic.
 How much can you understand?

 Learning Icelandic is a basic textbook in Icelandic.
 It contains 15 reading lessons, a glossary and detailed grammar.
 Beginners are given a simple but thorough guidance in their first steps into the Icelandic language.
 All explanations are in English.
 Each lesson introduces the main grammatical features and rules which are then followed up with exercises.
 A large number of illustrations supports the text and the book is accompanied with material for listening.
 Comes with a workbook containing grammar exercises.

 Árstíðir consists of 101 stories written in simple Icelandic.
 Its short, accessible tales cover various aspects of Icelandic everyday life.
 They include new experiences, friendship, overcoming challenges, joy and sorrow.
 The stories reflect the diversity of daily life year round in the land of light and darkness.